 Please check yourself in for your treatment.
-You can do this by scanning the barcode on your appointment card at the nurse's desk.
-If it is not your first treatment, once you have checked in you can take a seat in the waiting room.
+You do this by scanning the barcode on your appointment card at the nurse's desk.
+Once you have checked in you can take a seat in the waiting room.

-A radiation therapist will come and get you when they are ready for you to have your treatment.
+A radiation therapists will come and get you when they are ready for you to have your treatment.